infopark/scrivito_jr_form_widget/README.md

       content: "*";
     }

 If the creation of a new activity fails at a form submit, the `flash[:alert]` value is set.
-Just Relate SDK message will used as flash message.
+Crm SDK message will used as flash message.
 It will look like this:

     [
      {